best-practice-and-impact/qa-of-code-guidance/README.md

 If you are not a member of BPI and would like to contribute, please create a fork of the repository.
 You should create a new branch to collect related changes that you make.
 Once you're happy with any changes you've made to the book, you should raise a [Pull Request](https://github.com/best-practice-and-impact/qa-of-code-guidance/pulls) to the `master` branch of the book's repository.

-Please start your pull request title with a keyword to indicate the type of change(s):

-* Add - Added entirely new content
-* Improve - Improved existing content
-* Fix - Fix typo's or other mistakes in existing content
-* Document - Changes to the documentation of the project

 ## Publishing changes